metashot/prok-classify/README.md

 # metashot/gtdbtk Nextflow

 ## Introduction
-metashot/gtdbtk is a workflow assigning objective taxonomic classifications to bacterial and archaeal genomes based on [GTDB-TK](https://github.com/Ecogenomics/GTDBTk) and the Genome Database Taxonomy GTDB.
+metashot/gtdbtk is a workflow for assigning objective taxonomic classifications to bacterial and archaeal genomes using [GTDB-TK](https://github.com/Ecogenomics/GTDBTk) and the Genome Database Taxonomy GTDB.